 Program Philosophy and Social Justice Statement

 The philosophy of the program is rooted in the values and goals of a socially just society.
 A socially just society is contingent on the optimal health and well-being of all persons in that society.
 The health and well-being of persons is contingent on access to healthy environments that support healthy development and functioning.
-Our goal is to train counseling psychologists who are competent health service psychologists (HSPs) that facilitate optimal well-being and the transformation of unhealthy and oppressive societal structures through engagement with science and practice.
+We seek to train counseling psychologists who are competent health service psychologists (HSPs) that facilitate optimal well-being and the transformation of unhealthy and oppressive societal structures through engagement with science and practice.

 Program Mission and Aims